NOAA-Central-Library-NCL/NOAA_IR/README.md

 The NOAA Institutional Repository (NOAA IR) JSON API provides access to the NOAA IR's metadata in JSON.

+#### IR Collection endpoints

-Each collection in the NOAA IR API has its own endpoint, with the collection's unique identifier, or pid, serving as the endpoint.
-The NOAA IR collections and associated pids consist of:
+Each collection in the NOAA IR API has its own endpoint, with the collection's unique identifier, or PID, serving as the endpoint.
+The NOAA IR collections and corresponding PIDs consist of:

 ```
 National Environmental Policy Act (NEPA) : 1